strandhvilliam/estate-bidding-application/README.md

 # estate-bidding-application

-Simple etate bidding application that allows users to add estates and make bids on them.
+Simple etate bidding application that allows users to add estates and register bids.

 ## Description